Hosting a holiday party and looking for a vegan grazing table idea or a healthy plant-based grazing platter? I’ve got your back!!

 As I mentioned above, I planned to make one main and one appetizer among my grazing table.
 If you only want a grazing table of finger foods with no recipes, skip this section.
 But if you want recipe ideas, keep reading.

 For my appetizer, I planned a super simple, but delicious, bruschetta.
 I used tomatoes, basil, vinegar, and a baguette to make a super simple, but crowd-pleasing recipe.
+You can also make the best vegan pate recipe!

 The main will be my delicious butternut squash pasta recipe, which I set on the side of my grazing table.
 This recipe is delicious, super warming and hearty for the festive season.